raspberrypi/usbboot/Readme.md

 buildroot config.
 Whilst not a generic fully featured configuration it should be relatively straightforward to cherry-pick the `raspberrypi-secure-boot` package and helper scripts into other buildroot configurations.

-### Manual boot image creation
-For other systems or manual image creation a helper script `make-boot-image` in the tools directory is provided.

-To run:-
-* Copy the source firmware + other files into a temporary directory  (`temp`)
-* Run `make-boot-image -d temp -O boot.img`
-* Run `rpi-eeprom-digest -i boot.img -o boot.sig -k private-key.PEM`

-`make-boot-image` depends upon the `mkfs.fat` and `losetup` Linux tools.

 #### Minimum firmware version
 The firmware must be new enough to support secure boot.
 The latest firmware APT